Rafaykhan12/Gesture_Mouse_Control_Using_MediaPipe/README.md

 ### Interactive Art Installations:
 Artists and developers could use this technology to create interactive art displays that react to user gestures.

+## How the Project Works:
+### Real-Time Hand Tracking:
+Uses Mediapipe to detect hand landmarks with high accuracy.
+Mouse Cursor Control: Moves the mouse cursor based on the position of your hand, specifically your index finger.
+### Simulates Mouse Clicks:
+Recognizes the pinch gesture (the distance between the index and middle finger) to simulate a mouse click.

 ## Features
 - Hand gesture-based mouse control using a webcam.